-One of the DI's walked to the center of our group, and with a loud voice muffled by his black mask, said, “Each of you, one at a time when instructed, will lift your mask from your face, breaking the seal.
+One of the DIs walked to the center of our group, and with a loud voice muffled by his black mask, said, “Each of you, one at a time when instructed, will lift your mask from your face, breaking the seal.
 You will stand at attention while holding your breath until you are instructed to replace and purge your mask in the manner instructed to you previously.
 You will then state your name and your place of birth.
-When directed, you will walk of this room in an orderly fashion through the doorway to your right.”
+When directed, you will walk out of this room in an orderly fashion through the doorway to your right.”
 Then he shouted, “Is this understood?”

 “Yes, sir,” was everyone’s response.

 When my turn came, I took a deep breath and lifted my mask from my face as directed.
-I replaced it when told and purged it by covering the mask’s exhale ports with my palms and exhaling into the mask good air from my lungs.
+I replaced it when told and purged it by covering the mask’s exit ports with my palms and exhaling into the mask good air from my lungs.

 After that, I did not inhale.